po-tent/javascript-knights-travails/readMe.md

 <div style='display:flex'>
   <img src='./src/knight.svg' style='height : 150px' >
   <div>
-    <p>A visual represantation of a knights travel's to it's destination on the chessboard(hopefully) via the optimal path!</p>
+    <p>A visual represantation of a knights travel's to it's destination on the chessboard(hopefully) v      Cancel changes
+ia the optimal path!</p>
     <h4>How ? </h4>
     <ol>
       <li>Create a knight either by selecting the place button and clicking on a board square or by generating a random starting knight.</li>